Reference 02 — Graph model

 The shedding rule (mandatory)

-At each forward hop (the first dst segment names a transport link):
+At each forward hop (the leading dst mount run names a transport link):

-2. Prepend the node’s NAME for the inbound link to src — the return route grows.
+2. Prepend the node’s segment record for the inbound link to src — the return route grows.

 3. Re-emit the rest of the frame untouched over the named link (fresh trailer per the egress transport).
 The hop keeps no per-request state.

-At the terminus (the first dst segment names a local vertex):
+At the terminus (the leading dst segments name a local vertex):

 1. Decode the frame and apply the op to the local vertex.